hashicorp/terraform-website/content/source/docs/enterprise/upgrade/differences.html.md

 This does not mean we're dropping support for a CLI-based workflow — we want push to be better, and the integrated `push` command was holding us back because we built it on an outdated understanding of how Terraform Enterprise should work.
 Users of `terraform push` have a few options:

-- Use [the add-on Terraform Enterprise Push commands](https://github.com/hashicorp/terraform-enterprise-push).
+- Use [the add-on Terraform Enterprise command line tools](https://github.com/hashicorp/tfe-cli).
 These are designed as a one-to-one replacement for `terraform push`, with a modified syntax and some new features.
 - Use the [API-based run workflow](../workspaces/run-api.html) to upload a configuration tabrall and queue a run.
 This is a more powerful option for integration with automated systems.

 We're also working on a more deeply integrated CLI workflow that combines the collaborative benefits of centrally managed Terraform runs with the interactive responsiveness of running Terraform on your laptop.
 This doesn't have a release date yet, but we hope our current replacements for `terraform push` offer a comfortable migration path in the meantime.